-- This could be interpreted as neo-Fisherian effects taking hold. - Of course, one has to be careful with any interpretation of the data, since other shocks have occurred during the last 3.5 years, including a very large oil price decline. - If ZIRP was sufficient to drive inflation back to target by 2012, why has continued ZIRP not kept inflation close to target or pushed it even higher?
+- Developments in the G-7 since 2012 could be interpreted as neo-Fisherian effects taking hold. - ZIRP policy was maintained far longer than originally envisioned. - Of course, one has to be careful with any interpretation of the data, since other shocks have occurred during the last 3.5 years, including a very large oil price decline. - Key question: If ZIRP was sufficient to drive inflation back to target by 2012, why has continued ZIRP not kept inflation close to target or pushed it even higher?